 The default identity resolution rules that we use to get our clients started with Acquia CDP are:

 - Exact match on email

 As time goes by, you may want to strengthen or loosen matching rules.
-The tool that you use should be flexible enough to add, delete and edit rules because your data and your needs will change.
+Whatever tool you choose should be flexible enough to add, delete, and edit rules because your data and needs will change.
 For instance, you can add a similarity-based rule on name and phone number or an exact match on a loyalty ID.

-Once the profiles are linked, it is time to select the best personally identifiable information (PII) values (e.g., most recently opted-in email address, primary address) and compute the business intelligence values (e.g., total revenue, best channel to reach out, recommendations).
-Now, you are set to do accurate reporting and engage with your contacts relevantly.
+After linking profiles, it's time to select the best personally identifiable information (PII) values (e.g., most recently opted-in email address, primary address) and compute the business intelligence values (e.g., total revenue, best channel to reach out, recommendations).
+Now, you can conduct accurate reporting and nurture relevant engagement with your contacts.

 Acquia’s identity resolution engine offers multiple layers of identity resolution and allows you to configure rules to meet your needs as well as promote the best values to build a master record for all of your customer profiles.